Kreline1993/YourChickenGuide/README.md

 - MySQL - relational database

 # Notes
-- This is a learning project – I use it to experiment with EF Core, database design, and ASP.NET MVC.
+- This is a learning project â€“ I used it to experiment with EF Core, database design, and ASP.NET MVC.
 - The database schema includes self-referencing foreign keys for mother/father tracking.
-- The code is intentionally simple, focusing on clarity and CRUD basics.